When does the pilgrimage begin?

 Bookings are not essential for the traditional Three Day Pilgrimage.
-However booking is advised and places can be reserved online here
+However booking this year is strongly advised and places can be reserved online here.

 Pilgrims can arrive at the lakeshore Visitor Centre from 11.00am to 3pm, with boats running regularly to the Island.

 Pilgrims are advised to bring warm and waterproof clothing, rosary beads, sunscreen, insect repellent, personal toiletries and towel, change of clothing, and any prescribed medication.
 Please note mobile phones, laptops, ipods and MP3 players are not permitted for use during your pilgrimage.
 If you are a coeliac, you are advised to bring your own bread for toasting.

 Pilgrims begin their fast at midnight before arriving on the Island (water is permitted), and it ends on the third day at midnight.
 Pilgrims leave the Island at 10am on the third day.
 Often the greatest challenge is maintaining their fast back at home.
 One Lough Derg meal is permitted each day, which consists of dry toast and black tea/coffee.
 On the third day you should prepare a Lough Derg type meal for yourself.
 Soft drinks are also permitted on the third day.

 The pilgrimage involves three days of fasting, walking barefoot, repeating ‘station prayers’, and maintaining a 24hour vigil.
 Please see Three Day Pilgrimage Section for more details.

 I am diabetic; can I do the pilgrimage?

 Pilgrims must be fit and able to walk and kneel unaided.
 Pilgrims must be able to fast and endure 24 hours without sleep.
 If in doubt, please consult your doctor before coming on to the Island.